Skip to main content

 Floating point in programming languagesโ€‹

-When we instantiate floating point numbers in Java, it already converts it to IEE 758 format before storing it into memory.
-It's an hardware requirement that's directly fulfilled by all programming languages.
+When you create floating point numbers in Java, it converts them to IEE 758 format before storing them.
+This is a hardware need that all programming languages meet.

 Programming language specific implementation